 Rolex

-Introduced in 1963 to what can only be described as a lukewarm response, Rolex’s Cosmograph Daytona has subsequently become – arguably – Rolex’s most desired watch and has reached a hallowed status among watch collectors and consumers.
+Introduced in 1963, Rolex’s Cosmograph Daytona has subsequently become – arguably – Rolex’s most desired watch and has reached a hallowed status among watch collectors and consumers.

 Designed as a racing driver’s timing tool, its chronograph complication is capable of measuring elapsed time from one eighth of a second up to 12 hours and, in conjunction with a ceramic-bezel tachymeter scale, a user’s average speed over distance travelled.